 Consuming cannabis products daily for months or years can result in addiction.
 Although withdrawal is unpleasant, the worst of it is over in about 3-5 days.
 Pain will return soon after your last dose wears off.

 You may have a hard time sleeping, dreams may be more vivid and frightening, leg and other cramps may develop, concentration and thinking may be difficult, other problems may result.

-But in relation to opioid addiction, marijuana addiction is greasy kid stuff.
+But in relation to opioid addiction, most individuals find marijuana addiction is greasy kid stuff.
 With opioids, it can take a year or longer to get back to normal, if you have been using daily for years and stop.